Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Introduction

-There are various approaches to challenge the sign problem within the framework of path integral formalism \cite{Aarts:2015tyj}; however, with limited success as the sign problem gets more serious.
-One way to address the problem is to attack gauge theories with the sign problem by switching to Hamiltonian formalism where the sign problem is absent from the beginning.
-In return, one needs to regularize infinite dimensional Hilbert space and deal with huge vector space whose dimension is typically exponential of the regularized degrees of freedom.
+There are various approaches to challenge the sign problem within the framework of path integral formalism \cite{Aarts:2015tyj}; however, with limited success as the sign problem gets stronger.
+One may wonder if it is possible to attack gauge theories with the sign problem by switching to Hamiltonian formalism where the sign problem is absent from the beginning.
+Instead, we have to regularize infinite dimensional Hilbert space and play with huge vector space whose dimension is typically more than exponential of spatial volume in the unit of UV cutoff.
 It seems beyond the capacity of current/near-future supercomputers when spacetime dimension is not low.
 However, it is reasonable to expect that {\it quantum computers} do this job in the not-so-distant-future.
 Anticipating growth of quantum computational resources, it is worth to develop methods to analyze gauge theories suitable for quantum computers to prepare for the coming era of quantum supremacy \cite{Preskill:2012tg,Arute:2019zxq}.
 It is particularly important to identify suitable algorithms and estimate computational resources required to take a reasonable continuum limit.

-In this letter, we implement a {\it digital quantum simulation} of a gauge theory with a topological term on Minkowski spacetime which is practically inaccessible by the standard Monte Carlo approach.
+In this paper, we design a protocol for a {\it digital quantum simulation} of a gauge theory with a topological term on Minkowski spacetime which is practically inaccessible by the standard Monte Carlo approach.
 We focus on the Schwinger model with the $\theta$-term~\cite{Schwinger:1962tn,Coleman:1975pw,Coleman:1976uz,Manton:1985jm}, which is $1+1$ dimensional $U(1)$ gauge theory coupled to a Dirac fermion described by the Lagrangian,